- Why you must get out and stay out of debt

 - Your friends for the good times

-- A beer to anyone who encouraged you through the bad times
+- A beer to anyone who helped you in the bad times

-- Whoever gave you the spare bed in debt article three…
+- Whoever gave you that spare bed in my third debt article

-Many people get out of debt only to use that freedom to go straight back into the mire.
-They filled the void left by paying off their debts with… more debt.
+Many people who get out of debt unfortunately use that freedom to go straight back into the mire.
+They fill the void left by paying off their debts with… more debt.

-A better plan is to keep up the momentum to start growing your finances, both by saving and investing the free cash, and also by increasing your earnings.
+A better plan is to keep up the momentum to grow your net worth.
+Redirect your former debt repayments towards saving and investing.
+Use your new financial flexibility to increase your earnings.

 Make money for yourself, not some bank